Always consult a medical doctor or patient care specialist before using xylometazoline nasal spray.

-To use the nasal spray: blow your nose gently, keep your head in an upright position and insert the tip of the bottle into one nostril per time (press your other nostril closed with your finger).
+To use xylometazoline nasal spray: blow your nose gently, keep your head in a upright position and insert the tip of the bottle into one nostril per time (press your other nostril closed with your finger).
 Breathe in quickly and spray the medicine into your nose.
 Then do the same for other nostril.

 Administration and Dosage

-No adverse reactions have been recorded.
+No adverse reactions have been reported.